 January evenings are dark!
 We ask you to wear suitable bright high-viz running gear AND carry a head or chest torch; you need to be easily seen – and you need to be able to see where you are running.

 Tuesdays and Thursdays?

-Thursdays will start from Lymm High School; Tuesdays will be based at Victoria Park athletics track.
+Thursdays will start at 7pm from Lymm High School; Tuesdays will be based at Victoria Park athletics track.
 If you cannot attend both, or cannot attend every week that’s not a problem, just come to the sessions that you can get to and we’ll give plenty of advice and encouragement about adding in your own sessions to your schedule.

 Anyone starting the Beginners Course must be able to walk at a brisk pace comfortably for 60 minutes.
 If you are already jogging or running a bit that’s great – everyone’s starting point is different.